 Guacho is sometimes served in a totuma, a deep bowl made from the carcass of a calabash, which grows locally.

 You can find this dish in almost any Panamanian restaurant in town.
 We recommend checking out venues along Vía Argentina in El Cangrejo or in Maito, a restaurant featuring renowned national chef Mario Castrellón.

-A Panamanian classic.
 If you come to Panama, a visit to Mercado de Mariscos, or the seafood market, is a must.
-In most stalls here, you can find ceviche cocktails for as little as US$2.50.
+You can find ceviche cocktails in most stalls for about US$3.
 A steal for first-class ceviche.

-Here, fishermen deliver their catch to the restaurants nearby, meaning it’s as fresh as possible.
-The local favorite is ceviche corvina, or seabass ceviche, sometimes served on top of crackers or fried plantains.
+Fishermen deliver their catch to the restaurants nearby, meaning it’s as fresh as possible.
+The local favorite isceviche de corvina, or seabass ceviche, sometimes served on top of crackers or fried plantains.

 The contrast of flavors is simply amazing.
-It’s spiced, shredded meat (usually beef, but if you’re lucky, you can find deer) on top of rice.
+It’s spiced, shredded beef on top of rice.

-The rice is cooked in coconut milk, giving it thicker, sweeter finish.
-A side of fried plantains makes this dish even more delicious.
+The rice is cooked in coconut milk, giving it a thicker and sweeter finish.
+A side of patacones (deep-fried green plantains) makes this dish even more delicious.

-Patacones, or deep-fried green plantains, are the default side-dish to almost any Panamanian main course.
+Patacones are the default side dish to almost any Panamanian main course.